Fort Stockton, Texas: History

 Troops B, G, and L, 10th Cavalry, and Companies A and I, 1st Infantry, under Lt.
 Col. J.F.
 Wade, were stationed at the fort when the Army decided to abandon it in 1882.
 Major George A. Purington was the last commander when the Army finally left on 27 June 1886.

 San Antonio entrepreneurs were convinced the water from the nearby Comanche and Leon Springs could be used for irrigation.
 They purchased large tracts of land for agricultural development.
 In 1868, Peter Gallagher bought the land that included the military garrison and Comanche Springs, platted 160 acre for a town site named Saint Gaul, and established two stores at Comanche Springs.
 Later, Gallagher and John James purchased 5500 acres along Comanche Creek.
 By 1870, the Saint Gaul region had a population of 420 civilians, predominantly Irish, German, and Mexican Catholics who had come by way of San Antonio.
 The first church in Saint Gaul was Catholic.
 When Pecos County was organized in 1875, Saint Gaul became the county seat.
 The name, however, was never popular with the citizens, and on August 13, 1881, it was changed officially to Fort Stockton.

-This re-creation in Fort Stockton pays homage to the now dry Comanche Springs.

 By 1870, some settlers were using the water from the Pecos River for irrigation.
 Seven years later, irrigated farmland comprised 7000 acres, and by 1945, the total reached 12900 acres.
 In 1951, Clayton Williams Sr. and other "pump farmers" west of town drilled irrigation wells that tapped into the aquifer that fed Comanche Springs.
 A lawsuit was filed by the Pecos County Water District #1, and 108 families who depended on the flow from the springs, to stop the pumping (Pecos County Water District #1 v.
 Clayton Williams et al.).
 On June 21, 1954, the Texas Court of Civil Appeals ruled in favor of Clayton Williams, et al. by upholding "the rule of capture", agreeing with the landmark 1904 Texas Supreme Court decision that groundwater was "too mysterious to regulate".
 The Texas Supreme Court affirmed the decision.
 By the late 1950s, Comanche Springs was dry due to the pumping.
 This ruling established what is known as "the rule of capture" and has regulated groundwater in Texas since.
 In his book, The Springs of Texas, author Gunnar Brune called the destruction of Comanche Springs, "the most spectacular example of man's abuse of nature."